-- 1. Go to Video > Installation > Rotate. - Select 0, 90, 180 or 270 degrees.
-See also.
+- 1. Go to Video > Installation > Rotate. - 2.
+Select 0 or 180 degrees.

 Adjust the image

 This section includes instructions about configuring your device.
 If you want to learn more about how certain features work, go to.

 Level the camera

 To adjust the view in relation to a reference area or an object, use the level grid in combination with a mechanical adjustment of the camera.